david-fong/okiidoku/README.md

 Right now I don't really have the motivation to maintain inline (in the source code) documentation about Sudoku terminology/concepts and algorithm descriptions, or on top of that to learn how to generate doc pages with tools like Doxygen.
 I'll only start doing that if I think I can commit to keeping them very clean and up to date.
 Again, there's the design folder.
 All you will find in source code is contracts and post-conditions.

-### Preface

-This project is MIT licenced.
-If something does not work for you, you can always do your own work and adapt it for your own needs.
+This project is MIT licensed.
+If something does not work for you, you can always do your own work and adapt it for your own needs (while respecting the terms of the licence).

 The project is still in its early stages.
 It it not stable.
 You can find [its roadmap here](./cpp/TODO.md).
 While I'd like to have cross-platform support and support for most popular compilers, it's not one of my current priorities.
 I also prioritize using modern toolchain and c++ standard library features over supporting older ones.

 If you have a question about the project and whether it is suitable for your own goals, please do your own research about [other existing projects](#other-existing-projects-and-solvers) and what they provide, and read through this project's [design docs](./writings/design/) before asking.
-That being said, I recognize that people need to begin somewhere with learning to use software and various toolchains (myself included!), so if you find yourself completely lost as to how to begin and you _really_ want to try playing with this project, please make a post in the GitHub discussions page and I'll see if I can help.
+If you aren't familiar with C++ and its tooling ecosystem, please do your homework before asking me questions.
+While I can sympathize (I am also learning), to put it bluntly, I am not here to teach you those kinds of things.

 - If it works for you and you do something cool with it, that's great!
 I'd love to hear about it.
 - If you find configuration issues that prevent you from building the project using recent versions of a popular toolchain and you know how to fix it and submit a pull request, I will happily look at it, likely merge it in, and be very grateful.